Oktopuce/site_generator/Documentation/Administrators/Index.rst

 .. _configuration-typoscript:

-If you only need Tree Duplication, you can change Typoscript Setup like this :
+If you only need Tree Duplication, you can change TypoScript Setup like this :

 .. code-block:: typoscript